MuscarellaLab/MuscarellaLab.github.io/_pages/research.md

   - image_path: /assets/images/HMWF008_5x7.jpg
     alt: "Thermokast"
     title: "Climate Change in Arctic Ecosystems"
     excerpt: "This project evaluates the daily to decadal biogeochemical consequences of landscape evolution: from microbes to landscapes.
-We hypothesize that the altered spatiotemporal distribution of degrading nutrient-rich permafrost has/will fundamentally alter the micro-to- macro structure and function of northern tundra ecosystems."
+We hypothesize that the altered spatiotemporal distribution of degrading nutrient-rich permafrost has and will fundamentally alter the micro-to- macro structure and function of northern tundra ecosystems."
     url: "/research2/#thermokarst"
     btn_class: "btn--primary"
     btn_label: "Learn more"